Fat fasting is growing in popularity among those who follow the ketogenic diet.

 If you want to learn more about intermittent fasting, we have a guide you can read by clicking here.

-However, if you’re looking to learn about fat fasting and how to do it, you’ve come to the right place!
+However, if you want to learn about fat fasting, you’ve come to the right place!

-Many of you already understand how the keto diet plan works; if not, here’s a quick introduction to what the ketogenic diet is before we dive into fat fasting itself.
+Many of you already understand how the keto diet plan works; if not, here’s a quick introduction before we dive into fat fasting itself.

 Ketogenic and other very-low-carb diet plans have actually been around for decades.
 The majority of low-carb diet plans, including the ketogenic diet plan, are great for weight loss and various other health benefits.

-In fact, physicians often implement the ketogenic diet in patients with neurodegenerative conditions, such as Parkinson’s disease and Alzheimer’s disease.
+In fact, physicians often use the ketogenic diet in patients with conditions such as Parkinson’s disease and Alzheimer’s disease.

 It is also useful for treating epilepsy when drugs are not effective.
 Some evidence suggests that the keto diet may even be a form of reducing the risk of cancer.